• Safety

 Loneliness has only been exacerbated by the pandemic where our connections with family, friends and colleagues were broken.
 Even with our best efforts on Zoom screens and virtual quizzes, inevitably many people experienced loneliness, which can severely affect our mental and physical wellbeing.
 Ultimately, we are social animals – even the introverts like me – and need to feel valued in a community to feel safe and solve problems.

-Pretzl head torch
+Petzl head torch

-Pretzl head torch.
-Credit: Pretzl
+Petzl head torch.
+Credit: Petzl

 A head torch is another summer advisory but winter essential.
 With darkness falling earlier and quicker, you need to ensure you don’t hike after the sundown without a light.
 A hands-free option allows to you to walk safely, whilst seeing where you are going.
 A head torch is also extremely useful through rain and fog, so you can see, and you are also visible to others.